acikgozb/tcp-ip-journey/1-ping/README.md

 Before starting the analysis, I want to point out a couple of things:

 - The notes provided in here are just my understanding of several networking concepts.
   There may be some misunderstandings, and if that is the case I would really like to have a feedback from you to correct it, if you have time.

+- There were times where I had to explain a specific networking concept briefly to not steer too much away from the main topic.
+  Therefore the concepts that are explained in this study are actually much more deep than what they appear to be.

 - No AI was harmed during the process.